 You may have asked yourself, can I use my iPad for work?
-Working on an iPad is easily achieved if you follow these handy tips on how to work on iPad.
-We break down using your iPad online, cloud storage for iPad, the best productivity apps for iPad, the best iPad apps and the best accessories for working on iPad.
+Using an iPad for business is easy if you follow these handy tips.
+We break down using your iPad online, cloud storage for iPad, the best productivity apps for iPad, the best iPad apps and the best iPad accessories for working on iPad.

 The iPad is one of Apple’s most sublime technological creations.
 Since its introduction in 2010, perceptions of what it can do have changed.
 You can watch Netflix and sort out emails, but we've come to realise there’s a lot of power under the hood of the iPad that sometimes goes unused.